 While it’s generally acknowledged that cooking with charcoal produces improved flavoured food over gas, the cooking process is harder to control.
 BBQ wood pellet grills use a hopper and feed auger in a similar fashion to pellet stoves and boilers.
 Therefore the temperature of the cooking process can be precisely controlled.
 They also produce the Traeger fire pit and a wide range of Traeger grill accessories.

-How Traeger Wood Pellets are made?
+How are Traeger Wood Pellets Made?

 While I have my main post on how wood pellets are made, I thought I would share with you Traeger’s own video on their process.
 It’s slightly different from the ‘normal’ wood pellet production process.
 However, most of the equipment is the same.
 Check out the video below to watch how Traeger wood pellets are made.
-Please note it takes 40 seconds to get through the promotion before they start to show the actual pellet manufacturing process.
+Please note it takes 40 seconds to get through the promotional content before they start to show the actual pellet manufacturing process.

 Raw Materials and Preparation